revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/Java8.md

 ## Technical
-1. Create a list with numbers - 3, 4, 6, 12, 20, filter the numbers which are divisible by 5 and display them using streams API?
+1. Create a list with numbers - 3, 4, 6, 12, 20, filter the numbers which are divisible by 5 and display them using streams API.

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)